thruthesky/flutterflow_libraries/docs/quick_start.md

 ## Why Initialization is Needed

-- **Web**: Firebase Realtime Database requires additional code for web applications.
+- **Web**: Firebase Realtime Database requires the databaseURL option to run the web applications.

-- **Mobile**: Firebase Realtime Database works without extra code on mobile apps.
+There are three different cases to set up for the web application.

+1. If you are not running your app in the web application, you don't need to init it.
+2.

 ## Adding initApp Custom Action